pulibrary/c4l2020_learning_ansible/manual_centos_configure.md

 host    all        all        10.0.15.12/32        md5
 host    all        all        10.0.15.13/32        md5
 ```

-Create db user and db
+Create db user and db as the `postgres` user

 ```bash
 createuser -P -d -e c4l20_drupal_user